The Best Commercial Property Insurance Companies for 2026

 Company Reputation

 The Hartford is one of America’s oldest active insurers, having been founded as a fire insurance company more than 200 years ago in 1810.
 With such a long track record, The Hartford has a great reputation in the insurance industry and is a reliable choice for property coverage.
-JD Power’s property claims satisfaction survey gives The Hartford a score of 883 out of 1,000, high enough for 4th overall and above the industry average of 874.
+JD Power’s 2026 property claims satisfaction survey gives The Hartford a score of 756 out of 1,000, ranking it second overall.
 Further, the Better Business Bureau gives The Hartford an A+ rating.

 Financial Strength

 The Hartford’s financial strength evaluations from the major credit ratings agencies all indicate a healthy company with sufficient resources to meet its obligations and pay out claims.
-The Hatrford’s ratings are an A+ with S&P, an A+ with AM Best, and an A1 with Moody’s.
+The Hartford’s ratings are an A+ with AM Best and an Aa3 with Moody’s.

 Recommendation